SIGNS AND SYMPTOMS

 Educate your child: Teach your child about their body and the difference between appropriate and inappropriate touches.
 They should also know that inappropriate touches could occur with strangers, a family member, adult friend or an older youth.
 Teach your child that it is okay to tell another safe adult.

 Educate yourself: Sign up to take a free Stewards of Children® training class.
-See dates and register here.
+For more information click here.

 Texas State Law requires that ANYONE "having cause to believe that a child's physical, mental health or welfare has been or may be adversely affected by abuse or neglect" MUST report the cause immediately.
 Failure to report child abuse is a misdemeanor punishable by law.
 Texas Family Code, Chapter 261.